 Spending money on experiences though, such as a weekend getaway, brought me happiness during the planning stages, happiness during the actual vacation, and happiness afterwards when reminiscing about the trip — even a year or more after the experience had happened!

 That’s pretty incredible!
 Plus studies have shown buying experiences brings us more happiness than buying things.
 I’ve learned to let go and not base my self-worth on material things.
+Below is a guide on how to stop buying friviulous stuff.

 2. When items are out of sight, they’re out of mind